sanathaniel/msa/about/Board Nominations.markdown

 <p>The Contingent Faculty Rep assumes office on the final day of the MSA conference in 2025 and serves approximately two years until the last day of the 2027 MSA Conference.</p>

-<p>Prospective candidates with questions about the duties of any of the positions are encouraged to contact these current officers and/or outgoing Board Members: 2nd Vice President Amanda Golden; Treasurer Matthew Eatough; Program Chair Matthew Levay; Contingent Faculty Rep Kate Schnur.</p>
+<p>Prospective candidates with questions about the duties of any of the positions are encouraged to contact <a href="/about/governance">these current officers and/or outgoing Board Members</a>: 2nd Vice President Amanda Golden; Treasurer Matthew Eatough; Program Chair Matthew Levay; Contingent Faculty Rep Kate Schnur.</p>

-<p>More information about the MSA Board and its Bylaws can be found here.</p>
+<p>More information about the MSA Board and its Bylaws <a href="/about/bylaws">can be found here.</a></p>

 <h2>NOMINATION INSTRUCTIONS:</h2>